-The overall need for creation of this District is ________.
-(Summarize overall need for the District.
-Explain why adjacent districts cannot provide services, provide supporting evidence.

-,
+The District is fully built out and all construction undertaken by the original developer has been completed and there are no Developer Funding Agreements in effect.
+The District is currently the water and/or wastewater service provider for approximately 4,970 residential and 58 commercial customers within and without the District’s boundaries.
+The District will continue to operate, maintain, and expand its services as needed to support future service connections within the limits set forth in this Amended and Restated Service Plan.

+There is a continuing need for the District because there are currently no governmental entities, located in the immediate vicinity of the District that consider it desirable, feasible or practical to undertake the planning, design, acquisition, construction installation, relocation, redevelopment, and financing of the Public Improvements needed to provide the services currently provided by the District.
+This is evidenced by the District being the water and/or waster service provider for several metropolitan districts within and without the District’s boundaries.
+The District is therefore necessary in order for the Public Improvements and services to be provided in the most economic manner possible.
+The District will be able to construct the Public Improvements needed for the continued providing of services and produce the required revenue to fund the Public Improvements and any associated ongoing operations and maintenance costs for those Public Improvements.

+It would not be in the best interests of those existing metropolitan districts in the vicinity of the District to provide or fund the Public Improvements needed to serve the District.
+The existing metropolitan districts have already been formed in connection with specific subdivisions or development and some instances are already relying on the District for such Public Improvements connected to water, wastewater and/or parks and recreation services.
+The respective service plans of these existing metropolitan districts may further prohibit or limit the ability of these existing metropolitan districts to undertake the funding of the Public Improvements within the District.

-C. County Objectives In Forming The District.
+C. County Objectives In The District.

-The County recognizes this District as an independent quasi-municipal entity which is duly authorized for the purposes and functions identified in the Service Plan.
-Future County involvement in the affairs of the District will generally be limited to functions as required by the Colorado Revised Statutes, reporting and disclosure functions, determinations as to compliance with the limits as set forth in this Service Plan or any conditions attached to its approval, as well as additional activities or relationships as may be stipulated in any intergovernmental agreements which may be entered into between the District and the County in the future.
+The County recognizes this District as an independent quasi-municipal entity which is duly authorized for the purposes and functions identified in this Amended and Restated Service Plan.
+Future County involvement in the affairs of the District will generally be limited to functions as required by the Colorado Revised Statutes, reporting and disclosure functions, determinations as to compliance with the limits as set forth in this Amended and Restated Service Plan or any conditions attached to its approval, as well as additional activities or relationships as may be stipulated in any intergovernmental agreements which may be entered in to between the District and the County in the future.

-In approving this Service Plan the objectives of the County include an intent to allow the applicant(s) reasonable access to public tax-exempt financing for reasonable costs associated with the generally identified Public Improvements and to allow the applicant(s) the ability to prudently obligate future property owners for a reasonable share of the repayment costs of the Public Improvements which will benefit the properties within this District.
+In approving this Amended and Restated Service Plan the objectives of the County include an intent to allow the applicant reasonable access to public tax-exempt financing for reasonable costs associated with the generally identified Public Improvements and to allow the applicant the ability to prudently obligate property owners for a reasonable share of the repayment costs of the Public Improvements which will benefit the properties within this District.

-It is the additional objective of the County to allow for this District to provide for the identified ongoing services which either cannot or will not be provided by the County and/ or other districts.
-(Delete if not appropriate- or modify as appropriate)
+It is the additional objective of the County to allow for this District to continue to provide for the identified ongoing services which either cannot or will not be provided by the County and/ or other districts.